BigDataBiology/Duan2023__GMSCv1_Construction_And_Analysis/Resource_Generation/README.md

-# General_Scripts
+# Resource generation scripts

 The folder contains scripts to generate GMSC resourece from the raw data.
+Running it requires access to the original data (which is publicly available, but very large) and a large amount of computational resources.
+They are provided for transparency and reproducibility, but we recommend that most users use the pre-generated resources available on Zenodo or the GMSC website.

 ## 00_Remove_redundancy_and_cluster